Breda 30: Design

 The Breda 30 was fed from a fixed magazine attached to the right side of the weapon and was loaded using brass or steel 20-round stripper clips.
-If the magazine or its hinge/latch were damaged the weapon became unusable.
+If the magazine or its hinge/latch were damaged, the weapon became unusable.

 The action resembled the Solothurn gun, using a locking ring located at the end of the barrel.
 The bolt engages the ring while the bolt, barrel, and ring move forward 3/8 in, rotating the ring and locking the bolt, firing the gun.
 The short recoil then unlocks the bolt while the high chamber pressure blows the spent cartridge case out and pushes the bolt back to start the operating cycle.
 While some sources classify this process as a delayed blowback, others describe it as recoil operated.
-Nonetheless, the bolt does not rotate when released, resulting in cases being violently ejected from the chamber, without any primary extraction.
+Nonetheless, the bolt does not rotate when released, resulting in cases being violently ejected from the chamber without any primary extraction.
 To ensure a reliable extraction, the gun had an oiler on top of the receiver that slightly oiled each cartridge as it entered the chamber.
-The oiled cartridges had a tendency of picking up dust and sand, jamming the mechanism, especially in dusty surroundings.
+The oiled cartridges had a tendency to pick up dust and sand, jamming the mechanism, especially in dusty surroundings.
 One advantage of the Breda design was that it could be easily fitted with a quick-change barrel, which was somewhat of a novelty in the early 1920s.

-As an automatic weapon's chamber and barrel heat up with prolonged automatic fire, the resulting excessive temperature can cause a chambered round to "cook off," or ignite without intent of the gunner.
-As a result of firing from a closed bolt, the Breda 30 could not fully take advantage of the cooling properties of air circulation like an open bolt weapon would, thus making cooked off rounds a realistic hazard.
+As an automatic weapon's chamber and barrel heat up with prolonged automatic fire, the resulting excessive temperature can cause a chambered round to "cook off," or ignite without the intent of the gunner.
+As a result of firing from a closed bolt, the Breda 30 could not fully take advantage of the cooling properties of air circulation like an open-bolt weapon would, thus making cooked-off rounds a realistic hazard.

-Most Breda 30s were chambered for the 6.5×52mm Carcano cartridge, while export versions were chambered for the 7×57mm Mauser and 7.92×57mm Mauser: the former being sold in some numbers for South American countries and the latter bought by the Baltic countries.
+Most Breda 30s were chambered for the 6.5×52mm Carcano cartridge, while export versions were chambered for the 7×57mm Mauser and 7.92×57mm Mauser: the former being sold in some numbers to South American countries and the latter bought by the Baltic countries.
 In 1938, the Italian Army introduced the 7.35×51mm Carcano cartridge in an attempt to improve the lethality of its service rifles and light machine guns, but ultimately, only a few were converted to the new cartridge.

-According to Pignato, it was a well-built weapon despite the rather delicate magazines.
+According to Italian military historian Nicola Pignato, it was a well-built weapon despite the rather delicate magazines.
 It also required a large amount of machining to produce, making it considerably more expensive in comparison to the LMGs used by other belligerent nations during World War II.